apache/trafficcontrol/docs/source/api/v2/riak_bucket_bucket_key_key_values.rst

 Response Structure
 ------------------
 The response structure varies according to what is stored.
+Top-level keys will always be ``String`` type, but the values can be any type.

 .. code-block:: http
 	:caption: Response Example